-We offer evening and online courses through our centers in Milwaukee, Madison, Wisconsin Rapids, Chippewa Valley, Fox Cities, Green Bay, and Sheboygan.
-Lakeland also offers an Associates Degree program at our two-year international campus in Tokyo, Japan.
+We offer evening and online courses through our centers in Milwaukee, Madison, Wisconsin Rapids, Fox Cities, Green Bay, and Sheboygan.
+Lakeland also offers a Bachelor's and Associates Degree program at our international campus in Tokyo, Japan.

 Lakeland is an Experiential Education institution.
 We believe the best way to learn is by pairing knowledge with practice.
 At our residential campus, students can earn their degree while gaining 12-18 months of professional work experience.
 Students have a pathway to graduate in four years with little or no tuition debt, making a Bachelor Degree accessible to anyone with the desire to learn.
 Our adult learners earn their degree often while juggling careers and families.
 Our flexible delivery allows for these students to earn credit in the classroom and in their workplace.
 Whether enhancing their resume or looking to completely change their career pathways, we offer innovative pathways for degree completion.